Certified Wastewater Services Across Gabriola, Nanaimo, Vancouver Island and Gulf Islands

 In British Columbia, septic systems require a filing prepared by an Authorized Person.
 An Authorized Person may be a Registered Onsite Wastewater Practitioner (ROWP) or a Professional Engineer with declared competency in sewage systems.

 The filing is submitted to the local health authority prior to construction, repair, or alteration.
-Installations, alterations, and repairs MUST comply with BC’s Sewage System Regulation and the Ministry of Health Standard Practice Manual.
+Installations, alterations, and repairs must comply with BC’s Sewage System Regulation and the Ministry of Health Standard Practice Manual.

 Working with a qualified practitioner ensures your system is properly designed, filed, and installed in accordance with the regulatory requirements, supporting a smooth approval process and long-term system performance.